2011 Tax Return Checklist

 Location(s) and period(s) lived in a remote area or served with overseas forces.

-Medical expenses paid, if out-of-pocket amount for the family for the year exceeded $1,500 (include doctors, nurses, hospitals, chemists, dentists, optometrists, therapeutic treatment at the direction of a doctor, medical aids prescribed by a doctor, artificial limbs, eyes & hearing aids, treatment under an in-vitro fertilisation program and payments made to a nursing home or hostel but not a retirement home).
+Medical expenses paid, if the out-of-pocket amount for the family for the year exceeded $2,000 (include doctors, nurses, hospitals, chemists, dentists, optometrists, therapeutic treatment at the direction of a doctor, medical aids prescribed by a doctor, artificial limbs, eyes&hearing aids, treatment under an in-vitro fertilisation program and payments made to a nursing home or hostel but not a retirement home).

-TIP: Medicare (Ph 132011), your health fund & your chemist can give you an annual statement with much of this information.
+TIP: Contact Medicare (Ph 132011), your health fund&your chemist to give you an annual statement with much of this information.

 PAYG Instalments paid.